 Finally, a no-brainer reminder.
 You can’t gain employee trust or keep honest feedback coming your way unless you act on it.
 Even though you can’t grant every request, try to keep an open mind and reach a compromise whenever possible.

 It’s hard to hold multiple responsibilities and carry out different roles.
 When you’re running a small business though, multitasking is on the daily agenda.
-Hopefully, our HR advice for small businesses has shed some light on your road to successful business and people management.
+Hopefully, our HR advice for small businesses has shed some light on your road to a successful business and people management.